-Since 2014, Universal Orlando Resort has blossomed from three onsite hotels to soon-to-be eight with the opening of Universal’s Endless Summer Resort in 2019.
+Since 2014, Universal Orlando Resort has blossomed from three onsite hotels to seven (soon to be eight) with the recent opening of Universal’s Endless Summer Resort – Surfside Inn and Suites.
 All eight of the onsite properties are operated in partnership with Loews Hotels, and families can easily find a style that suits their vacation needs and budget.
 Before ranking the individual Universal Orlando Resort Hotels, let’s discuss what they all have in common.

 Similar to the Walt Disney World Resort Hotels, all Universal Orlando Resort Hotels have exclusive theme park benefits for staying on-property.
 One of the biggest perks is getting early theme park admission to The Wizarding World of Harry Potter and select attractions at Volcano Bay water park one hour before the crowds arrive.
 In addition, Universal hotel guests get free transportation to the parks, complimentary merchandise delivery of purchased items back to your hotel, club-to-club access at Universal CityWalk, resort-wide charging privileges with room key cards, character appearances and wake-up calls, and access to the Golf Universal Orlando program.